 After stuffing the plushie into his suitcase, Jericho followed after him.

-The descent to the city from the bridge station was long.
+The descent to the city from the bridge was long.
 The stone stairs that led to the inner city seemed to extend forever, both downward and to the sides.

 “These stairs,” Talib grumbled from beside him.
 “The Organization probably built them this way to weaken us.”